Worcester, South Africa: Coats of arms

 By 1959, the divisional council (the local authority for the rural areas outside the town) had taken over the old discarded municipal arms.

 Divisional council (2) — The divisional council had a new coat of arms designed by Cornelis Pama in 1973.
 It was registered at the Bureau on 29 November 1974.

 The arms were: Vert, a bend dancetty Argent in the shape of a letter W between two bezants (i.e. a green shield displaying a silver W-shaped stripe between two golden discs).
 The crest was two bunches of grapes on either side of a stick, and the motto was Fructu noscitur.
 These arms were re-registered by the council's successor, the Divisional Council of Matroosberg, in April 1980.
 The latter also had a flag consisting of a banner of the arms.

 Incidents

 On 24 December 1996, Stefaans Coetzee and associates carried out the 1996 Shoprite bombing where a bomb was planted in a Christmas tree decoration in a Shoprite shopping centre.
-Another was placed at a Narutam pharmacy just down the street.
+Another was placed at a Narutam pharmacy further down in the same street.
 The Shoprite bomb ripped through the building killing a woman and 3 children, and further injuring 67 people.
 The Narutam bomb disintegrated the tree and injured 2.
-On 28 March 2016, that same Shoprite caught ablaze and was heavily damaged.
+In 2017, the same Shoprite caught ablaze and was heavily damaged.